 9. Get Insurance Cover

-Are you going somewhere that needs a VISA you have to pre purchase?
+Are you going somewhere that needs a VISA you have to pre-purchase?
+Some countries such as China require that you obtain a visa prior to travelling.
 If so, sort it.
 Going somewhere that needs documents stating you’ve had your yellow fever jabs?
 Get the jabs and confirmation.
 You’ll probably also want travel insurance, so go for it.
 Be wary when on comparison websites though, as the cheapest travel insurances usually don’t cover much.

 10. Practice Speaking Like A Local